freedomofpress/securedrop-docs/docs/firewall_pfsense.rst

       However, make sure not to configure your Tails device to have the same IP as the firewall (``192.168.1.1``).

 #.
-The firewall uses a self-signed certificate, so you will see a "This
+The firewall uses a self-signed certificate, so you will see a "Potential
-   Connection Is Untrusted" warning when you connect.
+   Security Risk Ahead" warning when you connect.
 This is expected.
-   You can safely continue by clicking **Advanced**, **Add Exception...**, and **Confirm Security Exception**.
+   You can safely continue by clicking **Advanced**, then **Accept the Risk and Continue**.

    |Your Connection is Insecure|